jmhobbs/dayz-mod-build/README.md

 A build pre-processor tool for DayZ mods.
 This is a work in progress.

+# Features

+- Copies known file types to output directory
+- Converts .png or .jpg files to .paa
+- Only copies/convert files that have changed

 # Usage

 ```
-Usage of mod-build:
+usage: mod-build [options] <source-directory>
+  -clean
+        Clean output directory before building (deletes files which are not present in the source)
   -config string
         config file (optional)
   -image-to-paa string
         Path to the ImageToPAA executable (default "C:\\Program Files (x86)\\Steam\\steamapps\\common\\DayZ Tools\\Bin\\ImageToPAA\\ImageToPAA.exe")
   -output string
-        Path to the output directory (default "./build/")
+        Path to the output directory root (where built addons will be placed) (default "P:\\")
-  -source string
-        Path to the source directory (default "./source/")
   -yes
         Automatically confirm all prompts (use with caution)
 ```